Q: When did California stop using the tier system? What does that mean for schools?

-Q: What is the color-coded county tracking system and how does it affect schools?
+Q: What was the color-coded county tracking system and how did it affect schools?

-The blueprint includes a four-tiered, color-coded system that tracks counties by the number of Covid-19 cases recorded each day and the percentage of positive cases out of the total number of tests administered, both averaged over seven days.
+A: The four-tiered, color-coded system ranked counties by the average daily number of new Covid-19 cases and the percentage of positive cases out of the total number of tests administered, both averaged over seven days.

-Its principal impact is on when businesses can reopen.
-But it has a major impact on a school’s ability to reopen for in-person instruction.
-Until recently, if a county was in the purple tier, schools could not open for in-person instruction for regular classes.
+Its principal impact was on when businesses could reopen.
+But it also had a major impact on the ability of schools to reopen for in-person instruction.
+For months, if a county was in the purple tier, schools in that county could not open for in-person instruction for regular classes.

-Under the previous system, the case rate had to be in the red zone to open, 7 or under—nearly four times more stringent than the current standard.
+Under the previous system, the case rate had to be in the red zone to open, seven cases per 100,000 or under — nearly four times more stringent than the updated standard.

 Q: Where can I find the “adjusted case rates” for my county?